futoin/core-js-ri-asyncsteps/README.md

-Adds classical linear program flow structure to async programming supporting exceptions. error handlers, timeouts, unlimited number of sub-steps, execution parallelism and job state/context variables.
+Adds classical linear program flow structure to async programming supporting exceptions. error handlers, timeouts, unlimited number of sub-steps, execution parallelism, loops and job state/context variables.

 Current version is targeted at Node.js, but should be easily used in web browser environment as well (not yet tested).